-What To Whom Frequency Update on progress through longer-term transition to pooling (NB ongoing discussions with officers during this period) Joint Committee and Pensions Committees Quarterly Performance reporting (generic and Partner Fund specific) Joint Committee and Pensions Committees Quarterly Attendance at Joint Committee meetings by the CEO and Chair (and other officers as required) Joint Committee Quarterly Membership of Joint Committee (on a co-opted and non-voting basis) of the shareholder nominated non-executive directors Joint Committee Quarterly Attendance at Partner Fund Pension Committee meetings by a Border to Coast Client Relationship Team representative (and other officers as appropriate) Pensions Committees Quarterly Organisation of calls with s151 officers by the CEO S151 officers Quarterly or as required Attendance at the OOG by Border to Coast officers OOG Monthly or as required Provision of monthly management accounting information OOG Monthly Organisation of an investment conference for all Pool stakeholders All stakeholders Annually Invitation for all Pension Committees to hold a meeting at Border to Coast's offices to meet the team and hear presentations Pensions Committees Annually or as required Facilitation of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client reporting and approach to transition management OOG Ad hoc (as required) Facilitation of sessions to enable Pension Committee advisors to input to and challenge Advisors (and OOG as appropriate) Ad hoc (as required) Provision of due diligence information to support the review by officers and advisors of the launch of new investment sub-funds OOG and Advisors Ad hoc (as required)
+What To Whom Frequency Weekly operational update email OOG Weekly Organisation of calls with s151 officers by the CEO S151 officers Quarterly CEO Newsletter - general update (circulation facilitated by OOG) All stakeholders c.
+8 p.a.
+Attendance at the OOG 7 and OOG RI 7 meetings by Border to Coast officers representatives OOG Bi-monthly or as required Update on progress through longer-term transition to pooling (NB ongoing discussions with officers during this period) Joint Committee and Pension Committees Quarterly Performance reporting (generic and Partner Fund specific) Joint Committee and Pension Committees Quarterly Fund factsheets Public Monthly Calls to discuss Border to Coast funds' performance OOG and advisors Quarterly Attendance at Joint Committee meetings by the CEO and Chair (and other officers representatives as required) Joint Committee Quarterly Membership of Joint Committee (on a co-opted and non-voting basis) of the shareholder nominated non-executive directors Joint Committee Quarterly Attendance at Pension Committee meetings by a Border to Coast Client- Customer Relationship Management Team member (and others officers as appropriate) Pension Committees Quarterly or as required Facilitation of sessions to enable Pension Committee advisors to input and challenge nd Advisors Six-monthly Organisation of an investment conference for all Pool stakeholders ool stakeholders All stakeholders Annually Invitation for all Pension Committees to hold a meeting at Border to Coast's offices to meet the team and hear presentations Facilitation of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client OOG_and Active content of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client OOG_and Active content of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client OOG_and Active content of collaborative workshops to enable the build of strategic capability including development of investment capabilities, client OOG_and Active content of collaborative workshops to enable the build of strategic capabilities, client customer reporting and approach to transition management OOG_and Active content of con Ad hoc (as required) Provision of due diligence information to support the review by officers and advisors of the launch of new investment sub-funds OOG and Advisors Ad hoc (as required) Responsible investment reporting, including stewardship and voting reports Public Quarterly ESG/carbon reporting 00G Quarterly ESG/carbon reportingOOGQuarterlyFacilitation of meeting of Officers to discuss papers ahead of LAPFF Business Meetings 006 Quarterly

-^{ &}quot;Attendance" includes preparation and presentation of ad hoc reports as required
+Attendance" includes preparation and presentation of ad hoc reports as required